bellingcat/auto-archiver/docs/source/installation/installation.md

 3. Developer Install: [see the developer guidelines](../development/developer_guidelines)

 But **you always need a configuration/orchestration file**, which is where you'll configure where/what/how to archive.
-Make sure you read [orchestration](#orchestration).
+Make sure you read [](configurations).

 ## Installing with Docker